Protonk/Article-Feedback/readme.md

 All of this stuff is coming from my personal use.
 I've tried to comment where possible and make sensible decisions but I make no guarantees.

+It is also not written in the style of an R package.
+The code expects you to run each script as needed (after the import script) in order to load the functions and objects into your environment.
+Then you can plot or model as needed using the supplied functions/objects.

+## Individual script notes

+### feed.import.R

+Some things of note:

+	- Contains variables which are specific to where you download those files.
+Or you can download them from w/in the program.
+Each of these is hard coded.
+This isn't completely optimal but it makes it easy on my end.
+	- The two functions buildFeedDf() and applyFactors() default to remote = FALSE, meaning that they expect the supplied files to be available in the same file path before running.
+The import script calls both of them as it loads, so you have to edit the source before running it in order for it to work.
+	- Setting applyFactors(remote = TRUE) is perfectly reasonable, as the article lists are tiny.
+But the article feedback dump is large and if you run the import script multiple times it needlessly burdens the wikimedia servers.

+### feed.ggplot.R

+	- Most of these use the full dataset without decimation so they will take a while to render.